jhautry/echo-dot/README.md

 ![Privacy](https://raw.githubusercontent.com/jhautry/echo-dot/master/images/Privacy.png)

-Alexa Skills currently have access to a limited number of permissions: Device Address, List Read, and List Write.
+<a name="SkillPermissions"></a>Alexa Skills currently have access to a limited number of permissions: Device Address, List Read, and List Write.
 These permissions are configured in the Amazon Developer Portal.
 Once configured, the customer is prompted with a permissions card in the Alexa app to consent to provide the information requested when they enable the skill.
 ![Permissions](https://raw.githubusercontent.com/jhautry/echo-dot/master/images/permissions.png)

 After consent is obtained, a launch request from Alexa to the developer's Skill includes a user object that contains a consent token and device ID.